-- 4.4 A well-developed framework is in place that allows for existing investment needs to be identified, new capital investment proposals to be brought forward, an affordable and sustainable capital programme to be determined and ongoing delivery to be monitored. - 4.5 Rolling 5 year financial plans are produced for both the General Fund and Housing capital programmes, with an extensive governance process in place for the approval and monitoring of capital expenditure as set out in the commentary below.
+- 4.7 A well-developed framework is in place that allows for existing investment needs to be identified, new capital investment proposals to be brought forward, an affordable and sustainable capital programme to be determined and ongoing delivery to be monitored. - 4.8 Rolling 5 year plans for capital investment are produced for both the General Fund and Housing capital programmes, with an extensive governance process in place for the approval and monitoring of capital expenditure as set out in the commentary below.